-- Click 11.Install Audio Driver > Yes. - 2.
+- L. Click 11.
+Install Audio Driver > Yes. - 2.
 Click Next. - 3.
-Click Finish to restart the computer. - Realtek Audio Control Panel will download but you will need to have a working internet connection. - 5.
-Click the Start menu in Windows to access the Microsoft Store App tile under Explore (see Figure 1 13 on page 1 21). - Click the Sign in icon A1 and select Downloads and updates. - 7.
+Click Finish to restart the computer. - Realtek Audio Control Panel will download but you will need to have a working internet connection. - Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - Click the Sign in icon A1 and select Downloads and updates. - 7.
 Click Check for Updates. - 8.
 A list of apps being downloaded will pop-up. - 9.
 To prioritize the Realtek audio driver you can click Pause all to pause the download queue.

 - 10. Click on Realtek Audio Control and click on the resume icon () to download the driver. - 11.
-When just installed the Realtek Audio Console will appear in the Windows Start menu.
+When just installed the Realtek Audio Console will appear in the Windows Start menu. - 12.
+Make sure you install the Creative Sound Blaster driver after installing all the system drivers, as this driver is required for audio configuration (see "Sound Blaster Audio" on page 6 51). - 13.
+If you need to uninstall the audio driver for any reason, and then reinstall it, make sure you reinstall the Creative Sound Blaster driver.